exercism/problem-specifications/exercises/camicia/instructions.md

 (status: "finished", cards: 13, tricks: 1)
 ```

-A small example of a match that goes into a loop:
+This is a small example of a match that loops.

 ```text
 Player A: "J23"